How to avoid an Instagram ban

 An Instagram ban is usually given because you’ve exceeded your action limits.
 The exact number of actions allowed is unknown, but it’s suggested that the date of registration, average activity level, engagement rate and your follower number has an effect on the limits.
 These limits will also change if you’ve already been hit with a ban!

 Here’s a list of average Instagram action limits as suggested by Social Pros:

 - 7-13 follows per hour / 100-150 follows per day

 These limits will be much lower for new Instagram accounts.

 What to do if you get an Instagram ban

 If it’s an option, tap Report Problem or Tell Us on the pop up warning.
-You can also go to your profile, tap the three line menu at the top and go to Settings > Help > Report a Problem > Something isn’t working to let Instagram know.
+Or simply shake your phone when the ban notice pops up.
+Or you can also go to your profile, tap the three line menu at the top and go to Settings and Privacy > Help > Report a Problem to let Instagram know.
 Tell them you’ve been blocked but don’t know why, as you’re not a spammer.

 You could also try these methods to see if you can lift the ban: